bryan-gilbert/sept24/docs/step1/handsOn.md

-# Preparation - Hands On
+# Step 1 - Hands On

 ## What you will be given during the workshop